 There are exceptions, so check with our admissions advisor well in advance of registration, if you plan to pursue a heavier course load.

-AACPS students Complete the AACPS ECAP application and obtain all necessary signatures from your parent/guardian, high school counselor and principal.
+Follow the instructions to complete the AACPS ECAP application and obtain all necessary signatures from your parent/guardian, high school counselor and principal.
 Ask for a copy of your high school transcript as well.

 Apply to the college online or in person at any AACC location.
 You'll be given an AACC ID and MyAACC password.
 Keep this handy.
 You'll need it along the way.